grodansparadis/vscp-doc-spec/class2.level1.aol.md

 ----

 ## Type=2 (0x02) - System unplugged from network
-    VSCP_TYPE_AOL_UNPLUGGED_LAN
-This node was unplugged from the network.
+    VSCP_TYPE_AOL_UNPLUGGED_LANThis node was unplugged from the network.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |